Guild Information

 Charitable contributions of hand made quilts made by members are donated to the Safe Passage on a monthly basis.

 Buy ½ yard of material (good quality), wash and iron before you cut.
-Be sure you have a least 6 strips 2 ½ inches wide.
-Bring your strips in a ziplock bag with you name and phone number on the bag.
-The strips will be swapped and you will get a mixed bag of strips at the next meeting.
+Be sure you have a least 6 strips 2 ½ inches wide, or 6" charm squares (about 18 charms).
+Bring your strips and/or charms in a ziplock bag with you name and phone number on the bag.
+The fabric will be swapped and you will get a mixed bag of strips and/or charms at the next meeting.

 Duties shall include maintenance of copies of all newsletters and minutes of meetings, library materials, records, and any other material of present or future historical interest to CSQG.
 An inventory of CSQG property will be maintained.
 The Chairperson will keep records of activities and transfer to successor.